analysis-tools-dev/static-analysis/README.md

 > Static program analysis is the analysis of computer software that is performed without actually executing programs (analysis performed on executing programs is known as dynamic analysis). — Definition by [Wikipedia](https://en.wikipedia.org/wiki/Static_program_analysis)

 This is a collection of static analysis tools and code quality checkers for all programming languages.
 Explanation: [OSS] stands for Open-Source-Software, [PROPRIETARY] stands for proprietary software.
+**Pull requests are very welcome!**

 Table of Contents
 -----------------